-Since 2014, UWM’s Center for International Education (CIE) has facilitated the use of U.S. Department of Education National Resource Center (NRC) funds to support initiatives that strengthen foreign language instruction at UWM, primarily focusing on less-commonly taught languages (LCTLs).
+Since 2014, UWM’s Center for International Education (CIE) has facilitated the use of U.S. Department of Education National Resource Center (NRC) funds to support initiatives that strengthen world language instruction at UWM, primarily focusing on less-commonly-taught-languages (LCTLs).

-LCTLs at UWM are Arabic, Chinese, Hebrew, Italian, Japanese, Korean, Polish, Portuguese and Russian.
+Eligible LCTLs at UWM are Arabic, Chinese, Hebrew, Italian, Irish Gaelic, Japanese, Korean, Ojibwe, Polish, Portuguese, and Russian.

 |Award Type||Description||Eligibility||Max.
 Award Amount|

 |Sociocultural Programming & Guest Speakers||Supports events to promote students’ sociocultural competence and language learning in multilingual and multicultural settings.||All foreign language instructors or programs||$1,000|

 |Professional Development for LCTL Instructors||Supports travel and attendance at regional and national workshops/conferences for proficiency assessment and language pedagogy trainings.||LCTL instructors only||$2,000|

 |Course Enhancement for LCTL Courses**||Supports the enhancement of LCTL courses at the 200-level or higher.||Intermediate/Advanced LCTL instructors only||$1,000|